December 19, 2016

 Wherever PathwayConnect students gather, this familiar experience is felt with resounding constancy.
 Students quickly find they have a built-in support system to help them stick through the difficult moments of discouragement and self-doubt.

-When Jeremy Brown attended his first gathering in Atlanta, Georgia, he says he knew he was on the right path.
+When Jeremy Brown attended his first gathering in Atlanta, Georgia, he said he knew he was on the right path.
 “There was a gathering of people my age — we were all striving to better our families and better our surroundings and income, and we found this program that enabled us to have a better opportunity for ourselves.
 We saw the strengths and weaknesses of each individual student, and we tried to come together as a group to balance those out.
 The gatherings helped us when we felt we couldn’t do it, to be motivated by our surroundings and become more than capable.”

 This sense of unity and camaraderie is found across the entire program.
 Lara Cordon from Guatemala City also recalls the strength she found in her gathering as she learned to believe in herself and reach for her goals.
 “Meeting new people who were on the same path and with the same challenges I was having helped me to know that if they could overcome those challenges, then I could too.
 We were like one big family that wanted the same thing, and we all worked together for that goal.”